TsiantosD/ECE415-High-Performance-Computing/Lab1/Readme.md

 | 6_sobel_common_subexpression_elimination           |     10 |      0.22377 |      0.00837 |

 ### 7) Strength reduction
+- Remove `pow(..., 2)` function calls and replace with the multiplication of the results
 - Increment `i_times_SIZE` at the end of the loop instead of multiplying
 - TODO: add lookup table for `res`
 - TODO: do binary AND between 256 and `res` instead of comparison